 A minor in sociology requires the completion of 15 semester hours of coursework in sociology, drawn from various disciplines as appropriate; at least 9 semester hours must be earned in courses numbered 300 or above.
 Specific course requirements are listed below.
 If a specific course required for the minor is taken instead to satisfy the requirements for the major, another course in the same discipline should be substituted to fulfill the required minimum number of semester hours for the minor.
-Any course used to replace an upper-level course should also be upper level.
-At least half of the credit for the minor must be taken with UMUC.
+Any course used to replace an upper-level course should also be classified as upper level.